 Every year, the plains of East Africa provide the stage for one of the natural world's most impressive spectacles.
-Great herds of wildebeest, zebra and other antelope gather in their hundreds of thousands, to travel together across Tanzania and Kenya in search of good grazing and safe places to breed and give birth.
+Great herds of wildebeest, zebra, and other antelope gather in hundreds of thousands, to travel together across Tanzania and Kenya in search of good grazing, safe places to breed, and give birth.
 The timing of this Great Migration is dictated by the rains, but some of the best places to witness it in action include the Maasai Mara National Reserve and the Serengeti National Park.

-A few years ago, I was fortunate enough to experience the Great Migration for myself, when I caught up with the herds as they made their way across the central Serengeti.
-It was an awe-inspiring sight, with the plains transformed as far as the eye could see into a living sea.
-Although this amazing event is often referred to as the Wildebeest Migration, in this case the hirsute antelope were far outnumbered by braying, neighing zebra.
-Counting them was impossible - I just knew that I had never before seen such an incredible concentration of wildlife.
+Seeing the Great Migration in person is an awe-inspiring sight, as the plains transform as far as the eye can see into a living sea.
+Although this amazing event is often referred to as the Wildebeest Migration, in this case, the hirsute antelope were far outnumbered by braying, neighing zebra.
+Counting them is impossible, as the migration is an incredible concentration of wildlife.

 Ultimate Travel Companions

 On the other hand, wildebeest are natural water diviners.
 Their physiology requires them to drink at least every other day, and this need is the basis for an incredibly well-developed sense of smell that allows them to detect water even when the savannah seems dry.
-When I was there, the Serengeti was very arid considering how recently the rains had fallen, and as such it was easy to see why this talent might be invaluable to the wildebeests' zebra friends.
+The Serengeti can be very arid, even considering how recently the rains had fallen, it was easy to see why this talent might be invaluable to the wildebeests' zebra friends.